KDE/documentation-docs-kdenlive-org/user_interface/monitors/project_monitor_rightclick.rst

    :width: 350px
    :alt: monitor overlay

 4 different monitor overlays help you to show you more information about your videos.
-This overlays will be not rendered to the final video.
+These overlays will not be rendered to the final video.

 Real time (drop frames)